-The RocketGenius Gravity Forms signature box will work in Google Chrome, Firefox, and Safari, without requiring any special browser plugins.
+The RocketGenius Gravity Forms signature box will work in Google Chrome, Firefox, Opera, and Safari, without requiring any special browser plugins.

 Start Creating Signed PDF Documents Today

 Here’s an example of the kind of signed PDF you’ll be able to create with the Gravity Forms plugin:

 To add the Gravity Forms signature field to a signed PDF document, you need the Fillable PDFs plugin from ForGravity.

 Purchase Fillable PDFs today and start including e-signatures in PDF documents.